 A year after my sexual revelations, I was told by many that since I was comfortable talking about sex, I should teach workshops.
 After each workshop, I was encouraged to open a space that would be a comfortable, professional and knowledgeable place to offer products and more workshops.
 Good For Her was opened in 1997.

-Since then, I continue to learn through my students, colleagues, attending other workshops and research.
-To complement my practical and informal knowledge of sex I have completed more formal sex therapy classes such as the “Guelph Sex Therapy Training Program.”
-In addition to public workshops, I began coaching individuals and couples in 2000.
-I continue to love the work that I do.
+Since then, I continued to learn through my students, colleagues, attending other workshops and research.
+To complement my practical and informal knowledge of sex I, completed more formal sex therapy courses such as the “Guelph Sex Therapy Training Program.”
+In addition to public workshops, I began coaching individuals and couples in 2000 on the practical aspects of sex.
+I went back to school to gain more formal education with a Master of Arts in Counselling Psychology in order to offer a more rounded experience of coaching and therapy for my clients.
+As a Registered Psychotherapist, I can now offer my clients both a therapeutic and a practical approach to our work together.
+I am also a certified member of the Association of Sex Therapy in Ontario (ASTO, formerly BESTCO).